Cvmcosta/ltijs/docs/provider.md

 - **sameSite** - Determines if the cookie can be sent cross domain. **Default: Lax**.

+- **domain** - Determines the cookie domain.
+This option can be used to set cookies that can be shared between all subdomains.

 ```javascript
 // Setup provider example
 lti.setup('EXAMPLEKEY',